JonnoB/reading_the_unreadable/README.md

 # Ereading the unreadable
-This repository contains the code for a project to perform post-OCR correction on a large corpos of 19th Century newspaper data
+This repository is to convert scanned images of 19th century newspapers into an indexed and classified collection

+It is built out of a hackathon project shown in my Archivstral repo

 ## This project is currently underdevelopment... probably best not to use